DataDog/integrations-core/jboss_wildfly/README.md

    - For Wildfly 9 and older: `service:jmx:http-remoting-jmx://<HOST>:<PORT> `
    - For Wildfly 10+: `service:jmx:remote+http://<HOST>:<PORT>`

-    Refer to the [WildFly JMX subsystem configuration page][7] for more information.
+    See the [WildFly JMX subsystem configuration page][7] for more information.

 2. [Restart the Agent][8].